pilka08/Ascendum/README.md

-# Ascend UI Library
+# ascend ui library

-## Note
+## note
-Main things:
+main things:
-* Original owner is Rainn.
+* original owner is Rainn.
-* I got it source from follow. (he leaked syntax paid source)
-* I made it using leaked syntax paid i just cut out the pieces of the UI.
+* i made it using leaked syntax paid i just cut out the pieces of the UI.

-## Tutorial
+## tutorial
-(more detailed maybe coming soon idk lol)
-Here's a simple documentary on how to use it:
+simple documentary on how to use it:

 ```
 local Window = create:Win("Here goes the name")